-We, your children and family complained about this terrible disease, but I still don't remember you complaining.
-It ravaged you and robbed you, but you kept smiling, and even laughed in it's face with your keen sense of humor when you held up that yellow happy face ball and said "Look!!
-We
+We, your children and family complained about the terrible disease, but I still don't remember you complaining.
+It ravaged you and robbed you but you kept smiling, and even laughed in it's face with your keen sense of humor when you held up the yellow happy face ball and said, "Look we match!"

 You enjoyed your life to the very end, rejoicing in the fact you and Dad were together, side by side with love and God in your hearts.